Page saved! You can go back to this later in your Diabetes and Me Close

 • The Principle Investigator will usually have a tenured post or be able to demonstrate that they will have a salary for the lifetime of the grant.

-• The research must take place at an established research institution in the UK.
+• The research must take place at an established research institution in the UK and applications will only be accepted form researchers working at academic institutes or NHS Trusts.

 If your project grant is in the area of the Type 1 Diabetes Grand Challenge focused replacing and regenerating beta cells, we ask that you contact Research@diabetes.org.uk to discuss your application in the first instance.